 (NB It cannot be guaranteed that all these websites will always be maintained up to date, if at all).

-Books & magazines:
+Books & journals:

 - The Keswick School of Industrial Arts (Ian Bruce)